aws/copilot-cli/internal/pkg/template/templates/overrides/cdk/README.md

 ## Troubleshooting

 * `copilot [noun] package` preview the transformed template by writing to stdout.
-* `copilot [noun] package --diff` show the difference against the template deployed in your environment
+* `copilot [noun] package --diff` show the difference against the template deployed in your environment.

 ## Under the hood
 The `stack.ts` file uses the [import or migrate an existing AWS CloudFormation template](https://docs.aws.amazon.com/cdk/v2/guide/use_cfn_template.html)